jingkailai/ci-cd-telegram-notification/README.md

           ${{ github.event_name }} commit in ${{ github.repository }} by "${{ github.actor }}". [${{github.sha}}@${{ github.ref }}]
 ```

-- Once "Start Commit" is clicked and “Commit New File” selected, a workflow will be successfully set up
+- Clicking "Start Commit" -> "selecting “Commit New File” tab

-- Workflow ensures a Telegram ping everytime a new push commit or pull request is triggered on the Github repo
+- Workflow is successfully set up and a Telegram ping is received everytime a new push commit or pull request is triggered on my Github repo